fabric-testbed/OrchestratorClient/docs/ResourcesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **resources_get**
-> Success resources_get(level)
+> Resources resources_get(level, force_refresh)

-Retrieve a listing and description of available resources
+Retrieve a listing and description of available resources.
+By default, a cached available resource information is returned.
+User can force to request the current available resources.

-Retrieve a listing and description of available resources
+Retrieve a listing and description of available resources.
+By default, a cached available resource information is returned.
+User can force to request the current available resources.

 ### Example
 ```python